-The committee has reviewed and is satisfied with the scope independence and objectivity of the external auditors, BDO South Africa Incorporated with Serena Ho as designated auditor.
+The committee recommends BDO with its engagement partner, Serena Ho, for reappointment for the ensuing year ending 30 June 2025 at the upcoming AGM on 29 November 2024 by way of a separate resolution by shareholders in terms of the Listings Requirements paragraph 3.84(g) (iv) and section 61(8) of the Companies Act.
 The committee has obtained a statement from the auditor that its independence was not impaired.
 The committee reviews and approves the fees proposed by the external auditors.
 In addition, the nature and extent of the non-audit services provided by the external auditors has been reviewed to ensure that the fees for such services do not become so significant as to call into question their independence.

 The audit & risk committee also determines the key risk areas facing the group and recommends mitigation measures.
 The audit & risk committee is satisfied that the appropriate risk management processes are in place.
-The audit and risk committee has reviewed the key audit matters and work performed thereon by the external auditors

-The audit and risk committee has reviewed the performance of the external auditor and confirmed that the external auditor, partner and the firm, have complied with the suitability requirements of the JSE as detailed in paragraph 22.15(h) of the JSE Listing Requirements.
+The audit and risk committee has reviewed the key audit matters and work performed thereon by the external auditors.
+The audit and risk committee has reviewed the performance of the external auditor and confirmed that the external auditor, partner and the firm, have complied with the suitability requirements of the JSE as detailed under paragraph 3.84(g)(ii) of the Listings Requirements.
+Thus, the committee executed its responsibility to consider the suitability of the external auditor and designated individual auditor, as required by paragraphs 3.84(g)(ii) and 3.87 and in terms of their mandate required by paragraph 3.86 of the Listings Requirements.